 School Internet filters are a requirement of the Children´s Internet Protection Act (CIPA) and, in some states, a requirement of local laws.
 In order to qualify for grants and E-Rate discounts, schools must implement technology to block harmful website content.

-Many states have now introduced their own legislation to ensure minors are protected from obscene website content.
+Many states (currently 24) have now introduced their own legislation to ensure minors are protected from obscene website content.
 Parents are also putting pressure on schools to carefully control the content that can be accessed by their children while at school.

 School Internet filters are not mandatory in many parts of the United States, although even schools that do not apply for E-Rate discounts are increasingly deciding to implement website content controls.
 In addition to ensuring children are prevented from accessing harmful content, school Internet filters are an important cybersecurity defense and can block phishing attacks and malware downloads.